uulm-mrm/aduulm_logger/README.md

 collect2: error: ld returned 1 exit status
 ```

-This most probably means that one of the library your executable depends on has forgotten to define its logger variables and now the linkes tried to resolve its undefined references by linking to the logger variables of some other portion of your code.
+This most probably means that one of the libraries your executable depends on has forgotten to define its logger variables and now the linkes tried to resolve its undefined references by linking to the logger variables of some other portion of your code.
 You can debug this by checking for shared libraries which have undefined references to logger variables:

 ```bash
 $ find ~/aduulm_sandbox/build -name "*.so" -exec bash -c 'echo $1; readelf -Ws $1 | grep stream_name' shell {} \; | grep UND -B 1